MBcom/bbb-clustersip/fsconfregger/Readme.md

 After all participants left the Room, the registration is cleaned up.

-To have stable conference numbers BBB requires you to set the parameter *voiceBridge* accordincly when the rooms is created.
+To have stable conference numbers BBB requires you to set the parameter *voiceBridge* accordingly when the rooms are created.
 At the moment Greenlight does not support this.
 So you are required to adapt it or find another way.

 ## Operation